Holtorf Medical Group

-For the millions of people with hyperacusis, environmental sounds can feel like an assault on the entire body, potentially leading to ear pain lasting days, or even seizure-like episodes.
+For the millions of people with hyperacusis, environmental sounds can feel like an assault on the entire body, potentially leading to ear pain lasting days or even seizure-like episodes.
 Because of its crippling effects, sufferers are often forced into an isolated existence potentially leading to depression.
 In many cases hyperacusis is secondary to another condition, adding further restrictions to one’s life, and making it more difficult to stay positive.
 Hyperacusis commonly occurs in those with multifaceted health conditions, i.e. autoimmune disorders, PTSD, and Lyme.
-Fortunately, with the growing number of cases comes an increased awareness, encouraging much needed research and treatments.
+Fortunately, with the growing number of cases comes increased awareness, encouraging much-needed research and treatments.
 To date, findings indicate hormonal and nervous system imbalances as being key factors in this condition.
 Although there are currently more questions than answers, estrogen’s role is one that warrants further exploration.

 Hyperacusis is defined as having over-sensitivity and discomfort to normal environmental sounds that are otherwise easily tolerated.
 This does not mean one has better hearing, but rather that the body doesn’t process sounds normally.
 The result is a physiological response whose mechanics are poorly identified, which may be why it was primarily considered a psychological disorder for many years.
 Hyperacusis affects people of all ages and its onset can be sudden or gradual depending on the cause.